triniboii868/Pi-Vending-Machine-Portfolio/README.md

 item is being vended.
 The delayed reset is important for the action to be completed.
 After the action is completed, the circuit repeats itself by returning to the "no coin" state which causes both the COIN and VEND LEDs to come off after the delayed reset.

-## Old School Vending Machine
+## Image of Vending Machine

-Old school vending machines are vintage or retro-style machines that dispenses snacks, drinks, or other small items when a user inserts coins or bills.
-These machines typically have mechanical or simple electronic mechanisms, unlike modern digital vending machines with touchscreens and cashless payment options.
-They utilize electromechanical systems which complete these transactions, this is the what we have tried implementing with the use of the Raspberry Pi with the addition of Python code and Vend Breadboard setup from previous assignments to carry out the transaction.
+A vending machine is an automated device that dispenses items such as snacks, drinks, or other goods when a user inserts money or uses a digital payment method.
+It consists of mechanical and electronic components to process payments, select products, and deliver them to the user.
+This is the what we have tried implementing with the use of the Raspberry Pi with the addition of Python code and Vend Breadboard setup from previous assignments to carry out the transaction.

 ### Image Of Vending Machine